-- Pay per performance advertising sales (online) - Listing fees from Yahoo!
+• Listing fees from Yahoo!
+Real Estate (brokerage properties), Yahoo!
 Rikunabi, Yahoo!
-Real Estate (brokerage properties), Yahoo!
 Autos, Yahoo!
-Travel, and other services - · Sales of Yahoo!
+Travel, and other services

+· Sales of Yahoo!
 Business Express, Yahoo!
-WebHosting, and other services - Revenues related to the data center
+WebHosting, and other services

+Revenues related to the data centers

 The Consumer Business Group plans and undertakes sales promotions for commerce-related services, primarily Yahoo!
 Auctions and Yahoo!
 Shopping; membership services, such as Yahoo!
 Premium; services for individuals, such as pay content services; and settlement services, such as Yahoo!
 Wallet.
 Through these services, the group aims to promote retail activities over the Internet and to enhance the convenience of users.